 Despite its name, sales enablement shouldn't be relegated to the sales department alone.
 It should work cooperatively with marketing, production, accounting, and other departments so that every team has access to the same information.
 In fact, it's wise to create a service level agreement (SLA) between these departments to keep everyone accountable.

 For instance, the marketing department must help your sales associates set reasonable quotas and achieve them by the end of the month.
 Similarly, the accounting department might have access to key metrics that help all departments understand the bottom line and the rate of growth for the company overall.

 A sales enablement team focuses on providing all of these departments with information about sales strategy and procedures, as well as specific numbers.
 Over time, the team adjusts its approach based on measurable results.
 For example, poor online conversion rates might indicate waning interest in the product or an outdated inbound marketing approach, both of which directly impact the sales team.

-Establishing a sales enablement protocol at your business can vastly improve communication to your prospects, no matter where they are in your buyers journey.
+Establishing a sales enablement protocol at your business can vastly improve communication with your prospects, no matter where they are in your buyer's journey.
 It will improve how your sales team functions and help them sell better and faster!

 Owner/Head Coach @ Bernco Media.
 Digital sales & marketing since 1997.
 Passion for teaching companies to be the most trusted voice in their space.
 They Ask, You Answer Certified Coach & HubSpot Certified Partner & Trainer.
 Reversed Type 2 Diabetes doing KETO.
 Wears Mickey Mouse Daily.
 Daydreaming of next Disneyland Trip.